sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 ## Storing cross-repository data in PostgreSQL

 Each uploaded LSIF index became a single SQLite database on-disk.
 These single-repository databases would have been sufficient to support local (within the same repository) code navigation.
-In order to make the code navigation experience truly seemless and magical, we wanted to support cross-repository code navigation.
+In order to make the code navigation experience truly seamless and magical, we wanted to support cross-repository code navigation.
 In other words, we wanted users to click on a reference to a function defined in some dependency and arrive directly at the definition of that function in its source repository.
 Pretty neat!

-To enable that, we added an additional SQLite database (called `xrepo.db`) that enabled us to look up repository indexes by the versioned packages they provided and the version packages on which they depended.
+To enable that, we added an additional SQLite database (`xrepo.db`) that enabled us to look up repository indexes by the versioned packages they provided and the version packages on which they depended.

 This was fine so long as there was just one instance each of lsif-server and lsif-worker and they both lived in the same Docker container.
 However, in order to support LSIF across large, multi-repository codebases, we needed to scale.
 This meant that the multiple lsif-server and lsif-worker instances would be running in different Docker containers, perhaps on different machines, and could no longer rely on share access to a single-writer-at-a-time SQLite database.
 We moved the `xrepo.db` data into PostgreSQL.

 ![architecture diagram](https://storage.googleapis.com/sourcegraph-assets/lsif-arch-3.png)

 The potential volume of additional writes continued to concern us.
-As LSIF use grew, Would it cause operational issues in the PostgreSQL instance that would affect the performance of unrelated parts of the application?
+As LSIF use grew, would it cause operational issues in the PostgreSQL instance that would affect the performance of unrelated parts of the application?
 To be safe, we kept the table spaces of the LSIF data disjoint (prefixed table names, no foreign keys to existing tables) from the other data.
 We also tried migrating the LSIF tables into a second PostgreSQL instance.
 However, this required some nasty trickery with [db_link](https://github.com/sourcegraph/sourcegraph/blob/d1cffed06e58a90082243601d936279214547e30/migrations/1528395594_create_lsif_database.up.sql) in order to run migrations, which we found quite painful and [eventually reverted](https://github.com/sourcegraph/sourcegraph/pull/5935).
 Some more back-of-the-envelope calculations suggested that the LSIF-related load wouldn't overwhelm the single shared PostgreSQL instance, and these calculations have largely held up over time.

 <!-- **PR**: [LSIF: Cross-repository database to target Postgres (#5740)](https://github.com/sourcegraph/sourcegraph/pull/5740) -->

 ## Queue v2: Bull and Redis

 We saw some operational issues related to stuck workers and lost jobs that we traced back to our queueing library, node-resque.
-This motivated a switch to [Bull](https://github.com/OptimalBits/bull), which also had some additional features that allowed us to schedule jobs (similar in spirit to cron), list all jobs in a particular state, and [searching within job payloads for text matching a query](https://github.com/sourcegraph/sourcegraph/blob/d323af7360dadd40aee35de3476a7577c1f726f1/lsif/src/search-jobs.lua) using Redis's EVAL command.
+This motivated a switch to [Bull](https://github.com/OptimalBits/bull), which also had some additional features that allowed us to schedule jobs (similar in spirit to cron), list all jobs in a particular state, and [search within job payloads for text matching a query](https://github.com/sourcegraph/sourcegraph/blob/d323af7360dadd40aee35de3476a7577c1f726f1/lsif/src/search-jobs.lua) using Redis's EVAL command.

 The relevant PRs: